abedit/MOQO-Assessment/README.md

 # MOQO Assessment
 This project serves to store the assessment for the Junior Mobile Developer position at MOQO.
 The prompt is to load a list of Points of Interest (POI) and display them on a map.
 Upon clicking on a marker, to show more details about the POI that was clicked.

+The APK can be downloaded by heading into the [releases](https://github.com/abedit/MOQO-Assessment/releases) section of this repository or simply by clicking [here](https://github.com/abedit/MOQO-Assessment/releases/download/v1.0.0/MOQOAssessment.apk).

 Brief summary of the app:
 - Loads a maximum of 10 POIs from the given API.
 If returned result is exactly 10, load the next page of results.
 - Show POIs as markers on the map.